MoriLabNagoya/SMART/README.md

 https://drive.google.com/file/d/1T9RDzepiRRiCOnLhOEeuZNy2DhPgY4OF/view?usp=drive_link

 The current version is SMART 2.0.
 We added the tool to create train data.
+(YOLO+U Net) How to run the program:
+1. pip install -r requirement.txt
+2. Download weight file from google drive and put them into directory.
+3. python SMART.py
-(YOLO+U Net) This project is under the support of MoonShot Goal 3.
+This project is under the support of MoonShot Goal 3.